 - Use a free recording app on your phone: Send the files through a secure email or cloud link system.

-This idea is so cool because they can listen to it at any time, or when they’re missing your voice.
+This idea is so cool because they can listen to it at any time, or when they miss your voice.

 Making Art Together, Long-Distance Style

-Even though you can’t draw or doodle across the table, you can still create some magic together.
+Even though you can’t draw or doodle across the table, creative communication methods can still create some magic together.

 - Start a shared art gallery: Snap some photos of each other’s art and transform it into an online collage or scrapbook.

-- Draw “together” over video chat: Make a set time, create a short movie of your liking and reveal it a the end.
+- Draw “together” over video chat: Make a set time, create a short movie of your liking, and reveal it at the end.

 - Use digital art apps: Procreate or Simple Doodle apps that allow you to collaborate and go wild.